Z3b41105/beautiful-console/README.md

 # Beautiful Console

-Beautiful Console is a browser-based terminal interface made with HTML, JavaScript, and Tailwind CSS.
+Beautiful Console is a browser-based terminal interface built 100% with vibe coding using HTML, JavaScript, and Tailwind CSS.

-It lets you:
+This project was created as an experimental and learning-based build, focusing on fast iteration, visual polish, and practical functionality.

+### **It lets you:**
 - type and run commands
 - load and execute JavaScript files
 - drag and drop a file to execute it